-When I first became an acquistions editor, I took a proposal for a book on leadership to our Pub Board.
+When I first became an acquisitions editor, I took a proposal for a book on leadership to our Pub Board.
 (This is the group in a publishing company that determines what gets published and what doesn’t.)
 The consensus was that the book was not commercially viable.
 The market was just too small.

-However, in 1998 everything changed.
+But in 1998 everything changed.
 Thomas Nelson published the The 21 Irrefutable Laws of Leadership by John C. Maxwell.
 I was the VP of Marketing at that time.
 My job was to help make the book a success.

 But where are the followers?

 I contend that if you want to be a great leader, you must first become a great follower.
 Although it’s rarely discussed, this is where almost all of history’s greatest leaders got their start.

 - Joshua followed Moses for more than forty years before he led the children of Israel into the promised land.

 Elisha served Elijah for ten years before he took up his master’s mantle and went on to perform even more miracles.

 The Apostle Peter followed Jesus for three years—and made a lot of mistakes—before he and his fellow-disciples “turned the world upside down” (see Acts 17:6).

 Though I don’t have time to develop it here, I would likewise contend that history’s worst leaders never learned to follow.
 As a result, they became tyrants, making the lives of their own followers miserable.

 So what does a great follower look like?
 I would suggest great followers share at least five characteristics: